This is a list of surnames in which the length is 8.

 is a diminutive of FIONN

-, the word for a basket used to conserve cheese.
+, which was a basket used to conserve cheese.
 The name was probably used to denote a person who made cheese.

 From Irish Ó Flannagáin